scottlinuxden/internetSentinel/README.md

   * @/usr/bin/python3 /home/pi/internetSentinel/internetSentinel.py
   * Save the file by depressing Ctrl-X

-* reboot the RPI via the following command:
+* Reboot the RPI via the following command:
-  * /sbin/reboot
+  * sudo /sbin/reboot

 ## Acknowledgements
 I would like to mention the following people whose software was used in this application: